deepdoctection/deepdoctection/docs/manual/install.md

   requires an AWS account.
 - Tensorpack, if the Tensorflow setting has been installed.
 Tensorpack is a library for training models and also provides many examples.
 We only use the object detection model.
 - Transformers, if the PyTorch setting has been installed.
-Transformers contains a lot of different models in various frameworks.
+The library provides a lot of different models in various frameworks.
 We currently only provide some PyTorch model wrappers.

 Use the setting above, if you want to get started or want to explore all features.

-If you want to have more control with your installation and are looking for less dependencies then install **deep**doctection with the basic setup only.
+If you want to have more control with your installation and are looking for fewer dependencies then install **deep**doctection with the basic setup only.

 ```